paulgaumer/veeqo_goodreads/README.md

 ### Installation

-1. Clone the repo
+#### 1. Clone the repo

 ```sh
 git clone git@github.com:paulgaumer/veeqo_goodreads.git
 ```

-2. Install NPM packages
+#### 2. Install NPM packages

 ```sh
 yarn install
 ```

-3. Start your local server
+#### 3. Start your local server

 To avoid CORS issues when requesting the GoodReads API, calls are made via serverless functions.
-In order to run these with the server and receive data, you'll need the netlify cli and host an instance of the site on Netlify.
+In order to run these with the server and receive data, you'll need the Netlify cli and host an instance of the site on Netlify.

 ```sh
 npm install netlify-cli -g